 But not only does that backfire, it’s inherently wrong.
 Sure, you can threaten and bribe your child to do things, but these fear- and reward-based tactics are short-lived and eventually don’t work.
-Instead, the only person you can truly control is yourself.
+Instead, the only person you can control is yourself.

-This allows you to realize that your child needs to feel in control of herself, and that she has, at the end of the day, the ultimate deciding factor over her life.
+This allows you to realize that she needs to feel in control of herself, and that, at the end of the day, she makes the final decisions over her life.

-How can you help nurture a healthy sense of control in your child?
+How can you help nurture a healthy sense of control?
 First, stop hovering over her every move, and instead provide the autonomy she needs that will serve her better.
 Offer parent-approved choices she can pick from, so that she can reclaim power she may feel she has lost for being a child.

 And allow her to solve her own problems instead of feeling compelled to “save” her from every disappointment or frustration.
-These natural consequences are fantastic opportunities for your child to learn how to cope with life’s inevitable dips.
+These natural consequences are opportunities to learn how to cope with life’s inevitable dips.

 There’s a reason I don’t share the catastrophes we often see on the news with my kids.
 If I as an adult am overwhelmed by what I see, I can’t imagine how kids can face them as well.

 But feeling safe goes beyond knowing what’s going on in the news.
-Safety can mean having a consistent routine at home, one that allows your child to know what to expect without feeling anxious about potential changes.
+Safety can mean having a consistent routine at home that allows your child to know what to expect without feeling anxious.

-Feeling safe can mean setting boundaries that your child, despite her protests, actually wants and needs in order to know her limits.
+Feeling safe can mean setting boundaries that, despite her protests, she actually wants and needs to know her limits.
 You can also nurture a feeling of safety by not being worried or anxious yourself.
-Kids model our behavior, and the more your child sees you worry, the less certain she feels.
+She’ll model your behavior, and the more she sees you worry, the less certain she feels.

-Finally, encourage your child to combat negative news with finding solutions.
-My eldest has often complained that, for all the good intentions eco-friendly programs may have, they sometimes leave him overwhelmed with the disasters that seem inevitable for the planet.
+Finally, encourage her to combat negative news with finding solutions.
+My eldest has noticed that, for all the good intentions eco-friendly programs may have, they can leave him overwhelmed.